 - Lehman Litigation: $40 million settlement.
 Cohen Milstein was lead counsel in a class action lawsuit against individuals affiliated with the bankrupt firm, the largest bankruptcy in U.S. history.
 Mr. Lometti was a senior litigator on the lawsuit, developing strategy.

-- Braskem Litigation: Cohen Milstein represents shareholders in a class action suit alleging that the Brazilian petrochemical company lied to investors in its American Depository Receipts about its role in a bribery scheme involving Petrobras, Brazil’s giant oil producer.
-The case is ongoing.
+- Braskem Litigation: $10 million settlement.
+Cohen Milstein represented shareholders in a class action suit alleging that the Brazilian petrochemical company lied to investors in its American Depository Receipts about its role in a bribery scheme involving Petrobras, Brazil’s giant oil producer.

-Prior to his arrival at Cohen Milstein, Mr. Lometti played a substantive role in litigating and settling the massive class action suit against WorldCom, one of the largest bankruptcies in history, representing significant stakeholders in the telecom’s bond offerings.
+Prior to his joining Cohen Milstein, Mr. Lometti played a substantive role in litigating and settling the massive class action suit against WorldCom, one of the largest bankruptcies in history, representing significant stakeholders in the telecom’s bond offerings.
 The lawsuit resulted in a settlement of $6.15 billion.

 He has served as a non-industry arbitrator for the New York Stock Exchange and National Association of Securities Dealers helping to resolve disputes, and as a mediator for the New York State Court System.